Vet Price Comparison

 What the CMA expects veterinary practices to do

-The CMA has finished the investigation and published its final report on 24 March 2026.
-The remedies are now moving into the order-making phase, so this page focuses on the confirmed direction of travel and the timings pet owners and practices should watch.
+The CMA finished the investigation and published its final report on 24 March 2026.
+This page focuses on the confirmed direction of travel and the timings pet owners and practices should watch.

 Summary of final remedies